Pavlos Fyssas

-Pavlos Fyssas (Παύλος Φύσσας; 10 April 1979 – 17 September 2013), also known by his stage name Killah P (meaning "Killer of the Past"), was a Greek rapper, notable for his participation and performance in musical projects, as well as for his anti-fascist activism.
+Pavlos Fyssas (Παύλος Φύσσας; 10 April 1979 – 18 September 2013), also known by his stage name Killah P (meaning "Killer of the Past"), was a Greek rapper, notable for his participation and performance in musical projects, as well as for his anti-fascist activism.
 He toured well-known venues in Athens and throughout Greece.
-He was murdered on 17 September 2013 by a member of the neo-fascist group Golden Dawn.
+He was murdered on 18 September 2013 by a member of the neo-fascist group Golden Dawn.

 Artistic and political activity

-He was, along with his father, a member of the Syndicate of Metalworkers of Piraeus (SMP), and had been an active member of the Greek hip-hop scene since 1997, starting his music career in the Low Bap movement, and later performing alongside big names of the scene.
-He affiliated himself politically with the ANTARSYA movement.
+Fyssas was, along with his father, a member of the Syndicate of Metalworkers of Piraeus (SMP).
+He had also been an active member of the Greek hip-hop scene since 1997, starting his music career in the Low Bap movement, and later performing alongside big names of the scene.